aa32555/YDBCurl/README.md

 `output` is a textual description of `httpStatus`.

 ## External Dependencies
-This one is pretty obvious: This library uses libcurl; and runs on GT.M or YottaDB.
+This one is pretty obvious: This library uses libcurl; and runs on YottaDB or GT.M.

 ## Unit Tests
 Running `make test` will run the Unit Tests (Enable verbose output with `make test ARGS="-V"`)